SciCatProject/scicatlive/nobugs_workshop/track1.md

 Assumes the [shared setup](demo.md#shared-setup) is done.

-1. **Reproduce the bug.** With the frontend at `http://localhost`, log in as admin, open `/admin/configuration`, edit a field, save, reload — confirm it stuck.
+1. **Reproduce the bug.** With the frontend at `http://localhost`, log in as admin (`username: admin, pwd: 2jf70TPNZsS`), open `/admin/configuration`, edit a field, save, reload — confirm it stuck.
 Restart the backend (stop and re-run `npm run start:dev`).
-Reopen the
-   editor: the edit is gone.
+   Reopen the editor: the edit is gone.

 2. **Find the bug.** In [`runtime-config.service.ts`](https://github.com/SciCatProject/backend/blob/master/src/config/runtime-config/runtime-config.service.ts),